Will human-led music always have a place?

 Success of anything comes down to dedication, hard work and preparation.

-Do you think human-led music will always have a place now that AIs are being taught how to create and generate music?
-Any thoughts/opinions?
+Do you think human-led music will always have a place now that we have music that’s being created and generated by AI?
+Any thoughts or opinions?

 I believe that human-led music will always have a place.